Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 5. Some Beaches Are Far Better for Kids Than Others

 Governor’s Beach south of Limassol is a different proposition entirely.
 Dark volcanic sand, white chalk cliffs, a slightly wilder feel.
 The water drops off faster, so we’d recommend this for confident swimmers and kids over six.
-Kalymnos taverna at the eastern end serves simple grilled fish at reasonable prices.
+Kalymnos taverna at the eastern end serves simple grilled fish at reasonable prices and has held steady for years while flashier places come and go.

 Nissi Beach in Ayia Napa has the most striking turquoise water on the island, shallow enough for paddling, with a sandbar you can walk to at low tide.
 In July and August, it’s packed and music from nearby beach bars carries.
 Teenagers love it.
 Toddler families should know what they’re walking into.

 The verdict: Coral Bay is the safe bet.
-Governor’s Beach is the discovery.
+Konnos Bay is the discovery.
 Nissi is for families whose kids are old enough to enjoy the energy.
+And Pissouri is for parents who value elbow room over soft sand.

 6. Kid Friendly Attractions Beyond the Beach